 When students do not meet grade-level proficiency standards for promotion, decisions for grade placement must be made by the principal.
-A review of the student performance shall be conducted to guide the principal's decision to retain pending intervention or promote pending intervention.
+A review of the student's performance shall be conducted to guide the principal's decision to retain pending intervention or promote pending intervention.

 Ongoing assessment is vital to the development of appropriate instructional plans.
-Intervention strategies may include, but are not limited to, alternative learning models, modified days, modified instructional programs, parental involvement, and/or summer school/interventions.
-Individual Personal Education Plan (PEP) will be developed prior to the start of the school year for students who have not demonstrated grade-level proficiency.
+Intervention strategies may include but are not limited to, alternative learning models, modified days, modified instructional programs, parental involvement, and/or summer school/interventions.